-National living and minimum wage to increase in April
+National minimum wage to increase in April

-The national living wage paid to workers aged 23 and over will rise from £8.91/hr to £9.50/hr from 1 April, the Government has announced.
+The national minimum wage paid to workers aged 23 and over will rise from £8.91/hr to £9.50/hr from 1 April, the Government has announced.
 This represents an increase of 59p, and an extra £1,000/yr if you work full-time.
 The national minimum wage for workers aged under 23 and apprentices will also rise.

 The changes were revealed by the Treasury today (25 October) and are expected to be officially announced by Chancellor Rishi Sunak during Wednesday's Budget on 27 October.
 See the table below for the new rates in full.

-National living wage is different to the 'real living wage'
+National 'living' wage is different to the 'real living wage'

-The national living wage is different from the 'real living wage' though, which is the amount calculated by campaign group the Living Wage Foundation as the minimum pay workers and their families need to live.
+The national 'living' wage is different from the 'real living wage' though, which is the amount calculated by campaign group the Living Wage Foundation as the minimum pay workers and their families need to live.
 The 'real living wage' is currently £9.50/hr across the UK and £10.85/hr in London, for anyone aged over 18.

 The Foundation is planning to release its real living wage for 2022 next month.
 It says there will be a "substantial gap" between its recommendations and next year's Government minimum wage.